yass-gr/Project-CV-Application/README.md

 # CV Application

-A React + Vite application for building and exporting CVs/Resumes.
+A React application for building and exporting CVs/Resumes.

 ## Features